Dec

 The Difference Between Statutory Transfer On Death Deed & Lady Bird Deed

-Two terms are used in the state of Texas to describe a deed that automatically transfers title to real estate you own on your death a transfer on death deed and a Lady Bird Deed (LBD).
+During your lifetime, you can set up a deed to automatically transfer title to real estate you own upon your death, eliminating this frustration for your family members and allowing you greater control over who receives what.
+There are two options available in Texas: a statutory transfer on death deed and a Lady Bird Deed (LBD).
 The distinction between these two deeds is subtle, but very important.

-Transfer On Death Deed
+What Is A Statutory Transfer On Death Deed

 The state of Texas has approved a statutory form for a "transfer on death" deed.
 This deed allows the passage of real estate upon your death to your desired beneficiaries without the requirement of probate.
 The person setting up this transfer, called the grantor, retains a life estate in the property to have broad powers of management and ownership while still alive.
 Upon the death of the grantor, all that is needed to transfer title to the beneficiaries, or grantees, is the filing of an affidavit reflecting the grantor’s death, referring to the clerk's recording information, and stating that there are no outstanding debts of the estate.